jahammo2/Homework/README.md

 # Homework

-This has the modal and arrow assignment.
+This has the modal assignment.

 "homework-day-1" has the SB website assignment.